This spot has been added by

 The reef areas, particularly to the south of the bay, are very shallow and care has to be taken if you try to swim through or across them.
 Despite this, you will be rewarded with areas teeming with life, including numerous shoals of fish, such as this group of doctorfish tang, ocean surgeonfish, and blue tang.

-Swim closer to the small rocky islet and the small black rock cliff that marks the western limit of the beach.
-In this zone, known to divers as “West End Wall”, you will have the best chance of spotting a sea turtle.
+Next, swim closer to the small rocky islet and the small black rock cliff that marks the western limit of the beach.
+In this zone, known to divers as “West End Wall”, you will have your best chance of spotting a sea turtle.
 Among the dozens of species that you could see in this spot are the barred hamlet, the royal gramma, or the elegant midnight parrotfish.

-Here the sea is generally very calm, with a total absence of waves.
+The sea is generally very calm here, with a total absence of waves.
 Visibility is also exceptional.
-As the spot is extensive and particularly pleasant, you should protect yourself from the sun since you are likely to spend longer in the water than you first planned.
-On the reef front, there are sometimes dive boats, so be careful.
+This spot is extensive and pleasant to be in, so it will be important to protect yourself from the sun.
+You will probably spend longer in the water than you first anticipated.
+On the reef front, there are sometimes dive boats, so watch out for them.

 Queen angelfish in West Bay